SpEL

 .boolean isOneOf(String attribute, String... allowedValues)

 Note: the expression is only evaluated once per session of a user (the result is cached).
-This means that your expression should not depend on the exact time when it is executed.
-For example, you should not depend on the current time, the time that the user has been active, the amount of apps the user has running etc. This would give a very confusing experience to the user.
+This means that your expression shouldn’t depend on the exact time when it’s executed.
+For example, you shouldn’t depend on the current time, the time that the user has been active, the amount of apps the user has running etc. This would give a very confusing experience to the user.

 Examples

 The examples in this section are using additional attributes provided in the OIDC token.
-Of course, it is possible to achieve this with other authentication backends as well.
+Of course, it’s possible to achieve this with other authentication backends as well.
 See the Expression context for a list of variables you can use in the expression.

 Only give access to pharmacists